Vivek17020/Tour_Planning/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a simple streamlit app to demonstrate HERE Tour Planning.
-With the Tour Planning, you can dynamically optimize routes for multiple vehicles visiting a set of locations given real-life constraints such as limited capacity in a vehicle or delivery time windows.
+With the Tour Planning, you can dynamically optimize routes for multiple vehicles of Tourists visiting a set of locations given real-life constraints such as limited capacity in a vehicle or delivery time windows.

 ![Product Name Screen Shot](here_tpa_demo.gif)